rivful/cs361/README.md

 In asymmetric encryption, there are two keys: one private key for decryption and one public key for encryption.
 In symmetric encryption, there is one key for both encryption and decryption

+## What is an encryption algorithm?
+An encryption algorithm is the method used to transform data into ciphertext.
+An algorithm will use the encryption key in order to alter the data in a predictable way, so that even though the encrypted data will appear random, it can be turned back into plaintext by using the decryption key. <br />

+Common encryption algorithms:
+* AES
+* 3-DES
+* RSA

 ### Reference
 https://www.cloudflare.com/learning/ssl/what-is-encryption/